chef/supermarket/CONTRIBUTING.md

 (row, x columns, etc.) are eschewed in favor of using the SCSS grid mixins.
 You can find more information about the SCSS grid mixins [here](http://foundation.zurb.com/docs/components/grid.html).

-We adhere to the following SCSS style guidelines.
+We adhere to the following SCSS style guidelines:

 - Alphabetize SCSS attributes within each declaration with the exception of includes, all `@include` statements should be grouped and come before all other attributes.
 - HTML elements such as h1, h2, p, etc. should come first per file, classes second and IDs after.